-The firmware checks that there are no pages assigned to the ASID in the RMP.
-If not, the firmware returns INVALID\CONFIG.
+The firmware checks that no pages are assigned to the ASID in the RMP.
+If pages are assigned, the firmware returns INVALID CONFIG.

+If POLICY.SINGLE\SOCKET is 1 and the system has more than one socket populated, the firmware returns POLICY\FAILURE.
 The firmware installs the guest's VEK into the memory controllers in the key slot associated with the given ASID.

-Table 47.
+Table 53.
 Status Codes for SNP\ACTIVATE

 Status Condition SUCCESS Successful completion.
 INVALID_CONFIG ASID has pages assigned to it already.
 INVALID_PLATFORM_STATE The platform is not in the INIT state.
 INVALID_GUEST_STATE The guest is not in the LAUNCH state.
 INVALID_ADDRESS The address is invalid for use by the firmware.
 INVALID_PARAM MBZ fields are not zero.
 INVALID_GUEST The guest is invalid.
-INVALID_ASID The provided ASID is not an encryption capable ASID.
+INVALID_ASID The provided ASID is not an encryption-capable ASID.
 ASID_OWNED The ASID is already owned by another guest.
+POLICY_FAILURE The guest policy prevents activation on multiple sockets.
+UPDATE_FAILED Update of the firmware internal state or a guest context page has failed.
 ACTIVE The guest is already activated.
 DFFLUSH_REQUIRED DF_FLUSH was not invoked before this command.

-8.9 SNP\ACTIVATE\EX
+8.11 SNP ACTIVATE EX

 This command installs the guest's VEK into the memory controller in the key slot associated with a given ASID on select core complexes.
 Only hardware threads in the selected core complex may execute the guest.
-When an ASID is later re-used, WBINVD need be done only on core complexes associated with the guest.
+When an ASID is later reused, WBINVD need be done only on core complexes associated with the guest.